 Files can be encrypted from the context menu (right-click) by tapping on the "Protect with Atakama" option.

-Drag to Atakama Vault
+Dragging files to the Atakama Vault

 There are two ways to access .kama files:

-Actual Location on Disk
+Actual location on disk

 .kama files can be opened just like any other file wherever the file may be located.